 MSCs from cord tissue have also been studied extensively compared to those from placental tissue.
 While hundreds of clinical trials are studying the use of MSCs from cord tissue, there are no clinical trials looking at the use of MSCs from placental tissue.
 This means that cord tissue MSCs are much more likely to be used for potential treatment purposes as compared to MSCs from placental tissue.
 It's also difficult to isolate fetal placental stem cells from their maternal counterparts, which could impact how placental tissue stem cells might be able to be used.

 There's also the fact that banking placenta tissue costs families extra money since it’s only sold as an add-on service to cord blood + cord tissue banking.
 The initial collection, processing, and storage process for placental tissue costs, on average, $800 to $1,300 on top of the costs of storing cord blood + cord tissue [*].
-That's a lot to pay for stem cells that can already be obtained from cord tissue, since the cord tissue stem cells can be expanded by thousands of times, providing a virtually unlimited supply of these cells.
+That's a lot to pay for the identical stem cells that can already be obtained from cord tissue, since the cord tissue stem cells can be expanded by thousands of times, providing a virtually unlimited supply of these cells.

 In short: Families that opt to bank their baby's cord tissue stem cells are already saving a rich source of MSCs.
 Banking placental tissue stem cells is simply paying for more of the same.
 Not only is it an unnecessary and redundant service, it’s also unethical for cord blood banks to offer this “service” since it offers no additional benefits to customers.